dimastatz/cloud-profiler/README.md

 ## Problem Statement
 Profiling distributed cloud applications cannot be done by commodity profilers.
 Here are some challenges:
-- [Elasticity](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)): Cloud Applications scale up and down dynamically to adapt to workload changes.
+- [Elasticity](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)): Cloud Applications scale out and in dynamically to adapt to workload changes.
 Standalone profiles lack the ability to automatically discover and attach to new running instances of the same application.
 - [Security](https://www.crowdstrike.com/cybersecurity-101/cloud-security/): Cloud Application are running in isolated environments, meaning that there is no direct network access, and it is hard to attach or inject the profiler's agent.
 - [Cross-Language](https://damientseng.com/spark/2017/11/20/pyspark-udf-a-cross-language-approach.html): Some Cloud Application designed with a layered approach in mind.
 Fore example, in PySpark, Python Code run on top of Spark Core (JVM)
 - [Microservice Architecture](https://en.wikipedia.org/wiki/Microservices): Some Cloud Applications designed as a collection of loose-coupled services.
 A cross process profiling capability can help to find performance issues.